fjsj/compression-counter/README.md

 compression-counter
 ===================

-Measure the most used archiving/compression extensions in SourceForge Java projects.
+Measures the most used archiving/compression extensions in SourceForge Java projects.
 See count.py for the main implementation.